Who was Jesus (PBUH)?

 Say, “We have believed in Allah (God) and in what was revealed to us and what was revealed to Abraham, Ishmael, Isaac, Jacob, and the Descendants, and in what was given to Moses and Jesus and to the prophets from their Lord.
 We make no distinction between any of them, and we are Muslims (who) submit to Him (God alone).”
 (Quran 3:84)

-Muslims recognise that all the prophets were sent by the same God, and Muslims worship this One God alone.
+Muslims recognise that all the prophets were sent by the same God and Muslims worship this One God alone.

-8 10 QuranAlthough the Quran does not present a detailed life-story of Jesus (PBUH), it highlights the important aspects of his birth, his mission, his ascension to heaven, and supersedes some of the changes that have been made in the Biblical texts.
+Although the Quran does not present a detailed life-story of Jesus (PBUH), it highlights the important aspects of his birth, his mission, his ascension to heaven, and also corrects some changes made in the Biblical texts.

 In Islam…

-ALLAH-icon Jesus was born from a Virgin Mother (PBUT):
+Jesus was born from a Virgin Mother (PBUT):

 “And mention in the Book (the Quran), Mary, when she withdrew in seclusion from her family to a place facing east.
 She placed a screen (to screen herself) from them; then We sent to her a spirit from Us, (the Angel Gabriel), and he appeared before her in the form of a man in all respects.
 She said: ‘Verily, I seek refuge with the Most Kind (God) from you, if you do fear God.’
 (The angel) said: ‘I am only a messenger from your Lord, (to announce) to you the gift of a righteous son.’
 She said: ‘How can I have a son, when no man hath touched me, nor am I unchaste?’
 He said: ‘So (it will be), your Lord said That is easy for Me (God): And (We wish) to appoint him as a sign to mankind and a mercy from Us (God), and it is a matter (already) decreed (by God).’”
 (Quran 19:16-21)